nullFoo/ByteSizedPixels/README.md

 - There are two bits per channel, meaning only 64 possible colours (images with more colours will be converted automatically, no need to make sure you're using 2-bit colour)
 - Images must be under 32x32

 This is an image format I made.
 It's not efficient or good but it was fun to make.
-I will add some compression to it later.

 ## For each byte in a file:
 First bit: 0 means it is a colour, 1 means it is an instruction